When is the Cathedral open?

 Can I bring my dog?

 Assistance dogs are welcome in the Cathedral.
 Other dogs are welcome in the Cathedral grounds.
 Please keep your dog on a lead and pick up after them.
-Dogs are welcome to attend our Pet Blessing service.
-In the past that has been in August, but that has been cancelled for 2020.
+Dogs are welcome to attend our Pet Blessing service, which has historically been held in August.

 Who can I talk to about lost property?